viggy28/viggy28.dev/content/post/hosting-a-simple-website.md

 ## Step3: Building the website

 You can build it from the scratch by writing all the HTML/CSS.
 I am using [hugo] (<https://gohugo.io>) (a static site template builder) and [Ananke] (<https://github.com/budparr/gohugo-theme-ananke>) theme.

+You can find the [source] (<https://gitlab.com/viggy28-websites/viggy28.dev>) of this website.
+It concludes my config, assets and themes.